 In the United States liens are filed by debtor (legal owner) name.
 Therefore they are searched by debtor name.
 Liens are searched by the legal owner of the equipment.

-Not all dealers or auction companies have search on their deals.
-Ask for a search of the seller.
+Not all dealers or auction companies conduct searches when taking in used equipment.
+Ask for a search of the seller/previous owner.
 If they won’t do this, get them in contact with Ground Clearance.
-We will keep the sellers information confidential and provide you with a document stating the status of liens.
+We will keep the sellers information confidential and provide you, the potential buyer, with a document stating the status of liens.
+We will work with the dealer or auction company to get releases or payoffs applicable to the machine you are interested in buying.

 You may want to simply ask the seller if the equipment is owned under a company name.
 The legal owner is the only one that can legally sell it.
 An individual cannot sell a business owned asset.
 A business cannot sell an asset that it does not own.
 Whoever is named on the personal property tax and insurance is the legal owner.

-Liens are filed on businesses in the state they are incorporated.
+Liens are filed on businesses in the state of incorporation.
 This might not be the state where they do business.
 Ground Clearance staff will verify the incorporation information with the Secretary of State office.
 Sometimes we find the business is fictitious (or a d.b.a.) and the liens are filed on the individual – not a business.
 We will notify you so you can confirm your sale documents have the correct party.

 Let us know which one you believe is the legal owner and we will start there.
 If the lien information is complete and points to them as the owner, we will ask if you want the other name searched still.
 If we search one name and find additional debtors on liens, we will ask if you want that name searched as well.

-Yes.
-This is beneficial in more than one way.
+Definitely!
+This can be very beneficial.
 First, you will know exactly what filings are in effect for your company.
 Second, you can use this information to promote equipment you sell.
-Let your buyer know you have a lien search done.
-It may speed up the sale.
+Let your buyer know you have had a lien search conducted.
+It may speed up the sale!

-Occasionally bankers even state this.
 They control the line of credit.
-They can claim interest in any piece of equipment.
-A Release of Lien (UCC-3) may not be filed, but they can- and should-provide a letter stating their interest or lack of.
+They can claim interest in any piece of equipment in the list of collateral.
+A Release of Lien (UCC-3) may not be filed but they can- and should-provide a letter stating their interest or lack of.

-Our creditor contact services are an hourly rate.
+- Our creditor contact services are an hourly rate.
 We will work with the seller and secured creditors to get letters for payoff and lien releases.
 We will do the due diligence involved in verifying the debt on the equipment you are purchasing.
 The time frame for completing the work is dependent on the time it takes to retrieve all documents necessary.
-We charge $50.00 an hour for this service.
+We charge $65.00 per hour for this service, pro-rated after the first hour.

 Lien search is our only job.
 This shortens up the time frame for getting the information.
 We pull all of the UCC for the debtor (to find all potential debt on the equipment), we explain what you receive, and we don’t charge $400 an hour.
 Our customers who used their lawyer previously got tired of getting the information when the lawyer had time to do it.
 They also did not receive complete searches or an explanation of what they received.
 Customers who used their bank also did not receive complete searches and an explanation.
 Time was a factor with the banks too.
 Locating tax liens or civil judgments was not an option.